Share this guide:

 - Applying for an initial quote will generally not affect your credit score.
-Most P2P lenders will only perform a ‘soft search’ on your credit history so it will not show up in the future if lenders are determining whether to give you a loan.
+Most P2P lending sites will only perform a ‘soft search’ on your credit history so it will not show up in the future if lenders are determining whether to give you a loan.

 - Peer to Peer loans are a form of unsecured borrowing, meaning that you will not risk your high-value assets (such as your house) should you default.

 What are the risks of peer to peer loans and lending?

 Peer to Peer lending is a very risky business, and if you are looking to just safely accumulate interest on savings then this is not for you.
 However, if you see it as a risky way of increasing capital then it can be very effective.

 It’s important to understand the risks and what to look out for when you are comparing loans and lending:

 - There is a chance that the person you lend money to fails to pay it back.
 Because P2P is outside the traditional methods of lending, you’re not covered by the Financial Services Compensation Scheme, although some websites do have contingency funds if this happens.

 - You could end up losing your money if the website goes bust, but in the UK they must be regulated by the Financial Conduct Authority and therefore ring fence lenders’ money away from their own.